SASHA'S WORKSHOP FOR ACTORS - ACCENT, LANGUAGE & PERFORMANCE

 In dialogue scenes, actors now use Zoom readers almost exclusively.
 This has become the industry standard.
 Working with a good reader can elevate the entire audition—your timing, listening, and emotional connection all improve when the person on the other side is engaged and responsive.

-Why Self-Tapes Took Over
+When Self-Tapes Took Over

 Before the industry shifted online, auditions happened almost entirely in person.
 You would walk into a casting office, perform in front of a camera operator, reader, casting director, and sometimes producers.